J2897/TOR_Updater/README.md

 		C:\Users\<name>\Programs\Tor Browser

-8. You may want to right-click the `Start Tor Browser.exe` file and create a short-cut on your desktop.
+8. You may want to right-click the `Start Tor Browser.exe` file and create a shortcut on your desktop.

 Automation
 ----------

-If you've successfully installed the TOR Browser Bundle using the command in step #5 above, then you are ready to set up automation - because you probably don't want to manually type out that command each and every time you want to check for - and download/install - the new version of the TOR Browser Bundle.
+If you've successfully installed the TOR Browser Bundle using the command in Step #5 above then you are ready to set up automation - because you probably don't want to have to manually type out that command every week or so.

 There are two simple ways that you can make your PC execute that command automatically:

-1. Place a short-cut in your Startup folder.
+1. Place a shortcut in your Startup folder.
 Or;
 2. Add the command to Windows Task Scheduler.

+Instructions for both methods are explained below...

-Place a short-cut in your Startup folder
+Place a shortcut in your Startup folder
 ----------------------------------------

 This will run the command every time you log in to Windows.
-If you only log into Windows every week or so, then this is probably your best option:
+If you only log into Windows every week or so, then this is probably your best option.

 1. First, browse Windows Explorer to your 'Startup' folder: